According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 2.

 Frequently Asked Questions on NCERT Solutions for Class 12 Biology Chapter 3

-Why should I use the NCERT Solutions for Class 12 Biology Chapter 3 while preparing for the first term exam?
+Why should I use the NCERT Solutions for Class 12 Biology Chapter 3 while preparing for the board exam?

 What are the topics covered under Chapter 3 of NCERT Solutions for Class 12 Biology?

 The Male Reproductive System